j-caussade/event-manager/README.md

 2. **Configuration**: Create a `<project name>.conf` file in the `./etc/apache2/sites-available/` directory and specify the presence of a reverse proxy to point to the localhost and the port chosen for the backend.
 You can use and configure SSL certificates with [certbot](https://certbot.eff.org/).
 After configuring the project, you can run the command `sudo a2ensite <project name>.conf` to enable the project and reload the Apache server with `sudo systemctl reload apache2`.
 Don't forget to register the new DNS with the hosting platform.

 3. **Configure and launch Docker**: Go to the project directory `./var/www/<project name>/`, create the `.env` file based on the example, and run the command `sudo docker compose up`.

+### Update

+To ensure that the deployment on the VPS is updated automatically with the latest changes from the repository, a Continuous Integration/Continuous Deployment (CI/CD) pipeline has been set up using GitHub Actions.

+#### CI/CD Pipeline Overview

+The pipeline performs the following steps:

+1. **Checkout Code**: The latest code is checked out from the repository.
+2. **Deploy to VPS**: The code is copied to the VPS using SCP (Secure Copy Protocol).
+3. **Configure and Launch Docker**: On the VPS, Docker Compose is used to pull the latest images, rebuild the containers if necessary, and restart the containers to apply the latest changes.

+This pipeline ensures that any changes pushed to the `master` branch are automatically deployed to the VPS, keeping the production environment up-to-date with the latest code.